 Action Mom Louise from Fire Emblem 7.
 The Shorttank Rebecca practically goes goo-gaa over her because she's so beautiful and elegant as well as a deadly archer.

-In Ylisse, all the young women are seriously wet for Chrom's friend and female cavalier Sully since they think she's cooler than most men.
+In Ylisse, all the young women are seriously wet for Chrom's childhood friend/potential bride and female cavalier Sully since they think she's cooler than most men.
 It's even in her profile and her single ending!

 Profile: "Ylissean women admire her strength and call her "The Woman to End All Men."